 The SCADA is based on Yokogawa Electric Corporation’s FAST/TOOLS® product for efficient process control.
+A specialized web-based Gas Accounting software module (GUI) has been developed to configure gas accounting devices in the objects, analyze and (re)calculate gas volumes from various sources and to evaluate chromatographic data.
 Oracle DB (Historian) is used to collect historical data.
 In addition, SAP Business Objects BI Suite – a powerful business analytics and reporting tool was installed allowing to perform drill-down analysis of accumulated data and create customized reports.
-A specialized Failure Analysis Tool has been developed for the investigation of gas transmission system incidents, which allows for a detailed reconstruction of the sequence of events in time and thus to identify possible causes.

-SCADA system controls critical gas infrastructure, therefore special attention is paid to reliability and security requirements:
+Because the SCADA system controls critical gas infrastructure, special attention is paid to reliability, availability and security requirements:

-- Quadruple system reliability (redundancy), which is realized by implementing redundant quad-HAC (High Availability Computing) configuration, i. the system is installed on 4 servers in 2 geographically separated data centers;
+- Double system reliability (redundancy), which is realized by implementing redundant dual-HAC (High Availability Computing) configuration, i. the system is installed on 2 servers (Active-Hot Standby);

 - The highest database reliability guaranteed by the Oracle DB Extended RAC cluster;

 - IT security is ensured by using advanced IBM Qradar Security Information and Event Management (SIEM) solution, which allows to proactively fight with internal and external threats by collecting and analyzing log entries generated in real time by the company’s internal (technological) network equipment and system application software.